OrdnanceSurvey/os-data-hub-api-tutorials/web-development/d3-overlay/README.md

 ## The HTML

 Our `index.html` file for this project is very, very simple: we load libraries and place a single `<div id="map">` element within the `<body>` tag.
+All other elements will be added programmatically in `js/tutorial.js`.

 ## A vector tile basemap

-With Mapbox GL JS, first we'll create a basemap connected to the OS Vector Tile API.
+With Mapbox GL JS, first we'll create a basemap with vector tiles served from the OS Vector Tile API.
 Since our focus is on the D3 overlay, we won't go into this code in depth - you can find it on our [Examples page](https://labs.os.uk/public/os-data-hub-examples/os-vector-tile-api/vts-3857-basic-map).

-One adjustment thought: we want our basemap in greyscale, so we can distinguish the overlaid features more easily.
+One adjustment though: we want our basemap in greyscale, so we can distinguish the overlaid features more easily.
 The ability to customise style is a major advantage of vector tiles.
 So, when we instantiate a new `mapboxgl.Map` object, we include a [custom style](https://labs.os.uk/public/os-data-hub-examples/dist/os-vector-tile-api/styles/greyscale.json):

 ~~~javascript
 // Instantiate a new mapboxgl.Map object.